LLFourn/secp256kfun/secp256kfun/README.md

 A mid-level rust secp256k1 elliptic curve cryptography library that's optimized for fun!
 Here, fun means:

 - **type safety**: Error cases you would typically have to deal with when using other APIs are ruled out at compile time using rust's type system.
-- **abstraction**: The library exposes two simple abstractions _Points_ and _Scalars_ so you can do a clean textbook implementations of crypto.
+- **abstraction**: The library exposes two simple abstractions _Points_ and _Scalars_ so you can do clean textbook implementations of crypto.
 - **unoptimizable**: The most straightforward way of expressing a certain operation on the group is also the most efficient way.

 Fun does not mean (yet -- please help!):